perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 **How do you make a language intended to last for 20 years?**

-While 20 years sounds a long time, in many senses if a language gets a reasonable level of adoptionâwhich I do hope Perl 6 willâit's easy enough for legacy code to still be in production 20 years on.
+While 20 years sounds a long time, in many senses if a language gets a reasonable level of adoption—which I do hope Perl 6 will—it's easy enough for legacy code to still be in production 20 years on.

 The more interesting challenge is how to make a language that can stay